paulgarias/paulgarias.github.io/README.md

 ====================

 GitHub Page
-on thought regarding challenges in HPC, plus some neat solutions.
+on thoughts regarding challenges in data science and computing.